Favourited 651 times

 We raise Dragon Fruit, citrus and bees.
 The help is standard farm tasks; fertilizing, pruning, harvesting and processing, adding soil to the bases of the cactus, mulching, repairing things, etc. Dragon Fruit is a cactus and it has thorns...lots of them!
 The farm is 3 acres and on a slope and the ground is rocky lava, so good work boots are needed.
 We grow organically and use only bee friendly protocols.
 Helping with the bees is optional.

 Singles will have a private room in the main house with a shared bath will be provided.
 Couples will most likely be in the guest house/ohana.
-WIFI is available.
+WIFI is provided.
 Our property has a fantastic view of the ocean and our fields.
 The private room in the main house is comfortable, clean and you'll have access to the kitchen, a shared bath (with possible guests and/or other interns) and living space in our home.
-We usually cook dinner for my guests and/or interns 5-6 nights a week.
-All food and meals at my home and farm are completely gluten free.
+We usually cook dinner for our guests and/or interns 5-6 nights a week.
+All food and meals at our home and farm are completely gluten free.